hawkstan/website-berners-lee/README.md

 ### Website Berners Lee

-The objective is to recreate a model website about Berners Lee
+The objective is to create a mockup website about Berners Lee